 When it comes to wedding photography, there's a lot more to consider than just beautiful pictures!

-With this in mind, here are top things I think a wedding photographer needs to do a great job:
+With this in mind, here are top traits your wedding photographer needs to do a great job:

 A Strong Body of Wedding Work